Addition and intersection of linear time-invariant behaviors: Intersection of annihilators and generators

 Since $R_+$ is the kernel representation of both the behaviors $\mathcal{A}$ and $\mathcal{B}$, it is also a representation of their sum $\mathcal{A}+\mathcal{B}$. \end{proof}

-The computed kernel representation can, in general, be nonminimal depending on the choice of L in the Sylvester matrix and on the possible nonminimality of the starting representations.

-Under the assumption $\mathbf{p}(\mathcal{B_+}) > 0$, possibly by changing the value of $L$, we can always find $\mathbf{p}(\mathcal{B_+})$ elements in the left kernel of the Sylvester matrix $\mathcal{S}$.
-The algorithm always computes a nontrivial solution for the kernel representation.
+Algorithm \ref{alg:intannihilators} always computes a solution for the kernel representation if the sum system is nontrivial.
 But, if $\mathbf{p}(\mathcal{B_+}) = q - \mathbf{m}(\mathcal{B_+}) = 0$, the kernel representation is trivial (the behavior has no annihilators different from the zero polynomial).
 In this case, the Sylvester matrix $\mathcal{S}$ always has more columns than rows for each value of $L$ (or possibly it is square), so the left kernel is trivial (we assume the matrix polynomials $R_a$ and $R_b$ have no common factors, see \cite{matpol}).

 Next, we state the \textit{dual} problem for the intersection of generators, where the controllability of the behaviors is assumed to guarantee the existence of the image representation. \begin{problem} Given image representations of the two controllable behaviors $\mathcal{A}, \mathcal{B} \in \mathcal{L}^q$, i.e.,